 - If you have an employee performing duties subject to more than one DOT agency’s regulations, that employee follows random testing for the agency that regulates the job he performs more than 50% of the time.

-DOT suggests random selection and testing be done at least quarterly.
+DOT suggests quarterly random selection and drug testing.
 Some may choose to select and test more frequently.
-Testing your annual rate requirement should be spread out equally throughout the year.
+Your annual drug testing rate requirement should be spread out equally throughout the year.

 Larger companies may have enough random pulls to allow for testing more frequently than quarterly.
 Smaller companies may not.
 When you spread testing equally throughout the year, it needs to be done in a non-predictable pattern.